PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/AddSpriteDialog.png
 	:alt: Add Sprite dialog.

-As you can see in the previous menu, you can add other type of objects like buttons (``Phaser.Button``), tiles (``Phaser.TileSprite``) and prefabs.
+As you can see in the previous menu, you can add another type of objects like buttons (``Phaser.Button``), tiles (``Phaser.TileSprite``) and prefabs.
 It does the same, to open a dialog with the assets or prefabs to be added but it creates an object of different type.

 Selecting the container
 ^^^^^^^^^^^^^^^^^^^^^^^

 It is a very common case when you want to add the new object to a specific group.
 To do this just select the group and then add the object to the scene.
-For example if you want to add more blocks to the ``ground`` group, then select ``ground`` and then add the objects to the scene.
+For example, if you want to add more blocks to the ``ground`` group, then select ``ground`` and then add the objects to the scene.
 If instead of a group you select a sprite and add a new object, this object will be added to the parent of the selected sprite.
-For example, if you select a ``block`` sprite and add a new object then it will be inserted into the block's parent group, in this case the ``ground`` group.
+For example, if you select a ``block`` sprite and add a new object then it will be inserted into the block's parent group, in this case, the ``ground`` group.

 Group creation